 How Do You Become an IO Psychologist?

 To become an IO psychologist, you need a master’s (MA) or doctoral (PhD) degree.
 Although most IO graduate students have a bachelor’s degree in psychology, that is not necessary as IO psychologists come from many different backgrounds, including business, engineering, humanities, mathematics, and natural science. and even the arts.
 There are many MA and PhD programs throughout North America and the world.
+My I-O textbook lists many of them in Chapter 1, and SIOP has a gateway to graduate programs on their website.
 Admission to the best programs is competitive, as IO is a high-demand field.
 I have written a guide to pursuing an IO career.

 MA or PhD?